 Having Adaptive Authentication enabled helps in runtime risk analysis which decreases the chance of an unauthorized user gaining access to corporate sensitive information.

-As Adaptive MFA prompts for authentication only when required most, it minimizes user efforts to log in multiple times which helps users to focus on work improving the organization’s productivity.
+As Adaptive MFA prompts for authentication only when required most, it minimizes user efforts to log in multiple times which helps them to focus on work improving the organization’s productivity.

-Adaptive Multi-factor authentication creates a situation where any successful account breach or fraudulent transaction requires additional efforts and resources
+Adaptive Authentication creates a situation where any successful account breach or fraudulent transaction requires additional efforts and resources

 With a miniOrange Adaptive Authentication dynamic setup, you can easily configure any of the restriction methods on any of your devices.